Tax incidence

-In economics, tax incidence or tax burden is the effect of a particular tax on the distribution of economic welfare.
-Economists distinguish between the entities who ultimately bear the tax burden and those on whom the tax is initially imposed.
-The tax burden measures the true economic effect of the tax, measured by the difference between real incomes or utilities before and after imposing the tax, and taking into account how the tax causes prices to change.
-For example, if a 10% tax is imposed on sellers of butter, but the market price rises 8% as a result, most of the tax burden is on buyers, not sellers.
-The concept of tax incidence was initially brought to economists' attention by the French Physiocrats, in particular François Quesnay, who argued that the incidence of all taxation falls ultimately on landowners and is at the expense of land rent.
+In economics, the tax incidence measures who actually pays for a tax.
+Economists distinguish between the entities who ultimately bear the burden of a tax (the real incidence) and those who the tax is originally collected from (the nominal incidence).
+The tax burden measures the true economic effect of the tax, measured by the difference between real incomes before and after imposing the tax, and taking into account how the tax causes prices to change.
+For example, if a 10% tax is imposed on sellers of butter, but the market price rises 8% as a result, then 80% of the tax incidence falls on buyers, not sellers.

 Tax incidence is said to "fall" upon the group that ultimately bears the burden of, or ultimately suffers a loss from, the tax.
-The key concept of tax incidence (as opposed to the magnitude of the tax) is that the tax incidence or tax burden does not depend on where the revenue is collected, but on the price elasticity of demand and price elasticity of supply.
-As a general policy matter, the tax incidence should not violate the principles of a desirable tax system, especially fairness and transparency.
+The key concept of tax incidence is the finding that the tax burden does not depend on where the revenue is collected, but on the price elasticity of demand and price elasticity of supply.

 The concept of tax incidence is used in political science and sociology to analyze the level of resources extracted from each income social stratum in order to describe how the tax burden is distributed among social classes.
 That allows one to derive some inferences about the progressive nature of the tax system, according to principles of vertical equity.

 The theory of tax incidence has a number of practical results.
-For example, United States Social Security payroll taxes are paid half by the employee and half by the employer.
-However, some economists think that the worker bears almost the entire burden of the tax because the employer passes the tax on in the form of lower wages.
-The tax incidence is thus said to fall on the employee.
+For example, United States Social Security payroll taxes are nominally paid half by the employee and half by the employer.
+However, economists generally find that workers bear most of the burden of the tax, because the employer passes it on in the form of lower wages.
+The tax incidence is thus said to fall mainly on the employee.

-However, it could equally well be argued that in some cases the incidence of the tax falls on the employer.
-This is because both the price elasticity of demand and price elasticity of supply effect upon whom the incidence of the tax falls.
-Price controls such as the minimum wage which sets a price floor and market distortions such as subsidies or welfare payments also complicate the analysis.